JudyVue/13-14-Relational-Modeling/LAB-14.md

 * DELETE should test for 204 and 404

 ## Documentation
-In the README.md write documention for starting your server and makeing requests to each endpoint it provides.
+In the README.md write documention for starting your server and making requests to each endpoint it provides.
 The documentaion should describe how the server would respond to valid and invalid requests.

 ## Bonus 1pt
-* Create and test a Put route for your second resource
+* Create and test a PUT route for your second resource